Dark Endless: Track listing

-The album intro and "Still Fucking Dead (Here's No Peace)", which were initially one track, were divided into two for the Regain Records reissue of the album.
+The album intro and "Still Fucking Dead (Here's No Peace)", which were initially one track, were divided into two for the 2006 reissue of the album.
 The songs are listed in the reissued track listing as "The Eye of Funeral" and "Still Fucking Dead" (dropping "Here's No Peace" from the title).
 This is why bonus tracks on the disc start at track 10 instead of track 9.